Cuba: A Society in Transition

-Around 5:30 this evening we have an open discussion session with an English-speaking Cuban professor on the topic of: “Cuba: “A socio economic system in transition”.
+Around 5:30 this evening we have an open discussion session with an English-speaking Cuban professor on the topic of: “Cuba: “A socio-economic system in transition”.
+(Rafael Hernández)

 Remainder of the evening at leisure.
+Accommodations: Hotel Nacional.
 Breakfast & lunch provided.

-Enjoy a lunch at a local restaurant and then explore the main square and the Punta Gorda peninsula.
-(PALACIO DE VALLE RESTAURANT)
+Enjoy a lunch at a local restaurant (paladar El Tranvia) and then explore the main square and the Punta Gorda peninsula.

 We visit the historic centre with its Parque Martí, the Teatro Terry and Prado Boulevard with its many stores, where your Cuban guide will explain the system of rationing, the two-currency system, as well as the difference between Ration Stores, Cuban Peso Stores, and CUC Stores.

-Our next visit affords a singular opportunity to engage in an educational exchange with the faculty, staff and students of the Cantores de Cienfuegos.
-We learn how students are trained in the musical and performing arts in this institution, and discuss the similarities and differences between the Cuban and American educational programs in music and the arts.
-Our opportunity to chat with and listen to the wonderful choir music performed by these students is a very special part of our program in Cuba.
+Our next visit affords a singular opportunity to engage in an educational exchange with the faculty, staff and students of the Cienfuegos Choir.
+We learn how students are trained in the musical and performing arts, and discuss the similarities and differences between the Cuban and American educational programs in music and the arts.
+Our opportunity to chat with the singers and listen to the wonderful choir music performed is a very special part of our program in Cuba.

 Continue the drive along the Caribbean coast to the charming old Spanish colonial town of Trinidad.
 Designated a UNESCO World Heritage site, Trinidad is one of the best preserved towns in all of Latin America.
 Dinner this evening is at our beach front hotel located on Playa Ancón on the Caribbean Sea.
 Accommodations: Las Brisas Del Mar.
 Breakfast, lunch & dinner provided.